-Feature n ame: Table tennis Describe how the feature would improve this aspect of wellness Aspect pect 1 Place to meet A table tennis table would be a place for people to meet and talk of wellness 2 Place of rest A table tennis table would provide a place to rest from work and study A table tennis table would provide a place to rest from work and study 3 Place of exercise A table tennis table would provide exercise for people A table tennis table would provide exercise for people
+Feature name: Table tennis Describe how the feature would improve this aspect of wellness Aspect 1 Place to meet A table tennis table would be a place for people to meet and talk of wellness 2 Place of rest A table tennis table would provide a place to rest from work and study 3 Place of exercise A table tennis table would provide exercise for people A table tennis table would provide exercise for people

-Feature n ame: Outdoor classroom Describe how the feature would improve this aspect of wellness Aspect 1 Place to meet An outdoor classroom would mean lessons could take place outside, and students could work together on tasks. of wellness 2 Place of work An outdoor classroom would mean staff meetings could take place outside.
-An outdoor classroom would mean staff meetings could take place outside.
-1701111000 3 Place of food An outdoor classroom would mean students could use it to eat their lunch, when it was not being used for lessons.
+Feature name: Outdoor classroom Describe how the feature would improve this aspect of wellness Describe how the feature would improve this aspect of wellness An outdoor classroom would mean lessons could take place outside, and students could work together on tasks. of wellness 2 Place of work An outdoor classroom would mean staff meetings could take place outside.
+3 Place of food An outdoor classroom would mean students could use it to eat their lunch, with the students could use it to eat their lunch, with the students could use it to eat their lunch, with the students could use it to eat the students could use students could use it to eat the students could use it to eat th An outdoor classroom would mean staff meetings could take place outside.
+An outdoor classroom would mean students could use it to eat their lunch, when it was not being used for lessons.

-Feature na ame: Picnic tables Describe how the feature would improve this aspect of wellness Aspect 1 Place to meet Some picnic table would mean students could meet outside.
-Some picnic table would mean students could meet outside. of wellness 2 Place of work Some picnic tables would mean staff and students / or could meet up Some picnic tables would mean staff and students / or could meet up outside.
+Feature n ame: Picnic tables Describe how the feature would improve this aspect of wellness Aspect 1 Place to meet Some picnic table would mean students could meet outside. of wellness 2 Place of work Some picnic tables would mean staff and students / or could meet up outside.
+Some picnic tables would mean staff and students / or could meet up outside.
+3 Place of food Some picnic tables would mean students could eat their lunch outside.
 Some picnic tables would mean students could eat their lunch outside.